pawurb/hotpath/README.md

 ![Report](hotpath-report2.png)

-A lightweight Rust performance profiling library with background processing and statistical aggregation.
-Instrument functions/code blocks to quickly find bottlenecks and profile with minimal overhead.
-See each calls's share of total runtime to easily focus optimizations.
+A lightweight, easy-to-configure Rust profiler that shows exactly where your code spends time.
+Instrument any function or code block to quickly spot bottlenecks, and focus your optimizations where they matter most.

 ## Features

-- **Opt-in / zero cost when disabled** (gate with a feature flag)
+- **Zero-cost when disabled** — fully gated by a feature flag.
-- **Low-overhead profiling** for functions and code blocks
+- **Low-overhead** profiling for both sync and async code.
-- **Stats per label:** min, max, avg, total, calls, % of total and configurable percentiles
+- **Detailed stats**: min, max, avg, total time, call count, % of total runtime, and configurable percentiles (p95, p99, etc.).
-- Works for both **sync** and **async** code
+- **Background processing** for minimal profiling impact.

 ## Quick Start